philipturner/swift-xtb/README.md

 # Density Functional Theory

-> This repository is a work in progress.
+> This will be moved to https://github.com/philipturner/molecular-renderer.

-C++ implementation of performance-portable DFT algorithms, eventually to be GPU-accelerated with Metal and OpenCL.
+Implementation of performance-portable DFT algorithms, eventually to be GPU-accelerated with Metal and OpenCL.

 ## Technical Details